FRRR’s special tax status means that we can be flexible in the way we work with donors.

 Tailored Grants allow donors to direct funds toward projects with which they closely identify.

 Donors can advise FRRR of the project or areas of interest they would like their gift to support, nominate a geography, issue and / or population cohort.
-FRRR is not a donor advised foundation and as such, donors can state their preferences, but can’t make recommendations to FRRR’s committee or Board.
+Please note that FRRR is not a donor advised foundation and as such, donors can state their preferences, but can’t make recommendations to FRRR’s committee or Board.
 Management will consider the donor’s request when inviting applications and deciding on suitable grants to be recommended to the FRRR Board who share the overall responsibility for the final grantmaking decisions.

 A win-win solution